 The consistently lowest paying firm is Cisco Systems Inc, where the median salary is just $82K.
 There isn't much variation there, either; the pay scale ranges only from $49K to $127K.

 Popular Skills for Program Manager, Marketing

-Survey results imply that Marketing Program Managers deploy a deep pool of skills on the job.
-Most notably, skills in Marketing Management, Product Marketing, Email Marketing, and Project Management are correlated to pay that is above average.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Data Analysis, Email Marketing, Marketing Management, and Product Marketing are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
 Those listing Web Analytics as a skill should be prepared for drastically lower pay.
 Salesforce and Customer Relationship Management also typically command lower compensation.
-Most people familiar with Marketing Communications also know Project Management.
+The majority of those who know Marketing Communications also know Project Management.

 Pay by Experience Level for Program Manager, Marketing